On distributional limit laws for recurrence: Proof of Theorem

 where we put $t=(\log n)^2$, and note that $A=\Delta_0$ is a small interval of measure $O(\tau/2n)$, with a centre point $\zeta_k$.
 Recall $\zeta_k$ are uniformly spaced points in $\XX$, with $1\leq k\leq m$.
 In \eqref{eq.e2-split}, we have for the second term on the right hand side:

 for some $c'>0$, where we have used (A1).
 We note that the implied constant in $O(\cdot)$ depends on $\tau$.
 This term causes no complication, and its estimation does not depend on $\zeta_k$

 Now the first term on the right hand side of \eqref{eq.e2-split} depends on $\zeta_k$.
 Indeed if $\zeta_k$ is a periodic point then this error term will not be small.
-Using equation \eqref{eq:final.error} as a guide, it is sufficient to estimate instead
+To bound the error term involving $\mathcal{E}_2$ within equation \eqref{eq:final.error}, it is sufficient to estimate

 We'll bound the sum directly using condition (A2).
 By assumption $|\Delta_0|\sim \tau/n$.
 Hence, letting $\zeta_k$ denote the centre of $\Delta$, for $x\in \Delta_0\cap f^{-j}\Delta_0$ we have for each $j$,